dleninja/adcnet/README.md

 ![The Ground Truths were the fully dispersion compensated OCT B-scans and were prepared by stitching the partially dispersion compensated images together.](https://github.com/dleninja/adcnet/blob/main/misc/ground_truth_preparation.png?raw=true)

+In this repository contains the training and testing dataset.

 Dependencies
 ------------
 - tensorflow >= 2.3.0
 - keras >= 2.4.0
 - python >= 3.8

 Citations
 -----------